When and why vision-language models behave like bags-of-words, and what to do about it?: Negative Mining

-\textbf{Order information in language and vision: } Several works have highlighted the lack of word order sensitivity in large language models~\cite{hessel2021effective,o2021context,pham2020out,sinha2021masked}. \citet{sinha2021masked} show that pre-training BERT with sentences with shuffled words, marginally affect the performance on down stream tasks. \citet{pham2020out} show that some of the tasks in GLUE~\citep{wang2018glue} can be solved even when disregarding word order.
-Our analysis of image retrieval leans in a very similar direction, suggesting the need for more careful benchmarks. \citet{o2021context} show that for long-range contexts, models use content words and local co-occurrence statistics to make predictions. \citet{ettinger2020bert} uses a set of psycholinguistic tasks to evaluate the linguistic and contextual information used by BERT, showing BERT's insensitivity to elements like negation.
+\textbf{Order information in language and vision: } Several works have highlighted the lack of word order sensitivity in large language models~\citep{hessel2021effective,o2021context,pham2020out,sinha2021masked}. \citet{sinha2021masked} show that pre-training BERT with sentences with shuffled words, marginally affect the performance on down stream tasks. \citet{pham2020out} show that some of the tasks in GLUE~\citep{wang2018glue} can be solved even when disregarding word order.
+Our analysis of image retrieval leans in a very similar direction, further suggesting the need for more careful benchmarks. \citet{o2021context} show that for long-range contexts, models use content words and local co-occurrence statistics to make predictions. \citet{ettinger2020bert} uses a set of psycholinguistic tasks to evaluate the linguistic and contextual information used by BERT, showing BERT's insensitivity to elements like negation.
 On the vision side, \citet{brendel2019approximating} show that a bag-of-local-features model performs almost as well as their state-of-the-art counterparts.
 Closer to our experiments, the work of \citet{tejankar2021fistful} shows that training contrastive vision language models using only bag-of-words in place of the caption does not significantly hurt performance on zero-shot classification.
 Our work generalize these results, showcasing the general limits of vision language models when dealing with relations, attributes and shuffled captions.

-\textbf{Negative mining and contrastive learning}: The use of hard negatives has been successful in metric and representation learning~\citep{harwood2017smart, wu2017sampling, ge2018deep}.
-Furthermore, hard negatives have also been shown to improve contrastive learning~\citep{kalantidis2020hard, robinson2020contrastive}.
-Our work differs in that we propose to explore hard negatives with contrastive learning, particularly in the context of vision-language models and compositional abilities.
+\textbf{Negative mining and contrastive learning}: Using hard negatives has been successful in improving representation learning~\citep{harwood2017smart, wu2017sampling, ge2018deep}.
+Furthermore, hard negatives have also been shown to improve contrastive learning~\citep{kalantidis2020hard, robinson2020contrastive} or used with a contrastive loss to improve ViTs~\citep{qin2021understanding}.
+Our work differs in that we propose exploring hard negatives with contrastive learning, particularly in the context of vision-language models and compositional abilities.
 Note that \citet{li2021align} and \citet{li2022blip} use negative mining by selecting pairs of items with high similarity.
-However, in light of our results where we test BLIP, this strategy alone does not seem to be enough to effectively train the model to deal with relationships and word order.
+However, in light of our results, this strategy alone does not seem to be enough to effectively train the model to deal with relationships and word order.